wijnandb/15-a-day/content/projects/v-bucks/_index.md

 Parents all over the world have experienced this kind of annoyances on a daily basis.
 So it is time to find a solution to this.

+To find a solution, we have to study the problem.

+Teenagers